Joshua H Tyler

-Joshua Tyler is a gray-bearded entrepreneur and one of the earliest Independent Publishers to find success on the internet.
-His first-ever published work appeared in 1997 and has long since vanished into the ancient mists of the early internet.
-He now runs GIANT FREAKIN ROBOT (and whatever else it is that Walk Big might currently be involved in) from his home office near (but not too near) Portland, Oregon.
+Joshua H Tyler is an entrepreneur and internet pioneer, one of the earliest independent publishers to find digital success.
+His first-ever published work appeared online in 1997 and has long since vanished into the ancient mists of the early internet.
+He now runs Walk Big and serves as board chair for the nonprofit Red Barn Chess, from his home office near (but not too near) Portland, Oregon.

 How It Started